wwarby/walker/README.md

   - Smaller heart icon when HRZ is disabled
   - Show + or - if HR is outside HR zones
   - Memory optimisation
-  - Add language support for Estonian and Finnish
+  - Add language support for Estonian, Finnish and Greek
 - 0.6.3
   - Fix bug where incorrect heart rate zone was shown
   - Fix bug where speed was calculated incorrectly if units were set to miles and speed display was enabled in settings